 Step 9: Improving the decking on concrete in simple ways

-If your decking design is more straightforward, then the decking process would be easier, cheaper, and faster.
+If your decking design is more straightforward, the decking process will be easier, cheaper, and faster.

-The crack factor is a problem that intensifies with time; as cracks tend to grow and move, some shrink and expand as the soil frosts and warms.
-Crack sinking might make them uneven and slow movement makes the detection difficult; if you have moving cracks, choose the upgraded concrete that remains undamaged.
+The crack factor intensifies with time.
+Cracks tend to grow and move, and some shrink and expand as the soil frosts and warms.
+Crack sinking might make them uneven, and slow movement makes detection difficult.
+If you have moving cracks, choose the upgraded concrete that remains undamaged.

 Step 10: Pavement under pavers

-A somewhat difficult task in the decking process is adjusting paving stones.
-It is concealing the concrete with the pavers.
-You are looking for the answers to some questions about Pavement; this paragraph would be more exciting and beneficial for you.
+Adjusting paving stones is a somewhat difficult task in the decking process.
+It involves concealing the concrete with the pavers.
+If you are looking for the answers to some questions about Pavement, this paragraph would be more exciting and beneficial for you.

 A concrete slab is vital for a solid and stable foundation for pavers.
 Before laying the pavers, cover the deck with a layer of sand to get the standard paver deck.
-Now, the question arises, how to conceal the concrete with pavers?
+Now, the question arises: How can the concrete be concealed with pavers?

-To do this, settle the field pavers over concrete, remove the excess sand and cut out the extra garden fabric with a knife.
-Next, glue down the blocks and wait for a few hours to proceed until the glue dries.
+To do this, settle the field pavers over concrete, remove the excess sand, and cut out the extra garden fabric with a knife.
+Next, glue down the blocks and wait a few hours until the glue dries.
 Then, pack the field pavers and sweep sand across the deck to fill the empty spaces in joints.

 Step 11: Cover up it under a rug